 Like ICD10 PCS codes, ICD10 CM (Diagnosis) codes have a logic to them, if not as particular or complex.
 ICD10 diagnosis codes are three to seven alphanumeric characters, the first three of which specify the category.
 G20, for example, is the code for primary Parkinson's Disease, which is captured by a single code, and Essential Tremor is captured by G25.0.
 (Note that after the first three characters, ICD10 includes a dot (.), however we do not include this in our application).
 All diseases of the nervous system are represented in the range of first three characters G00 to G99.

 The characters after the first three, if present, given further detail on the diagnosis (was it induced by another cause? where is it located? which encounter with the physicians is this?).
 For example, G21.19 (G1119 in our app) specifies "Other drug induced secondary parkinsonism."

 Don't forget that unlike procedure codes, diagnosis codes can appear on future claims for a patient.
-If a patient were to have a knee surgery, there will be one claim specify the code for that surgery, whereas with a patient diagnoses with Parkinson's Disease, G20 may appear on all of their future claims.
+If a patient were to have a knee surgery, there will be one claim to specify the code for that surgery, whereas with a patient diagnosed with Parkinson's Disease, G20 may appear on all of their future claims.